censusreporter/census-api/DATA_UPDATES.md

         - git pull
     - Open a psql terminal: `psql -U census census` (it should connect using the `PGHOST` envvar from above)
         - Copy and execute in the psql terminal the CREATE TABLE and CREATE INDEX's for the new release from `census_metadata.sql`
-        - Run the following in the psql terminal:
+        - Run the following in the psql terminal (adapted for your release):
             - \copy acs2014_1yr.census_table_metadata  FROM '/home/ubuntu/census-table-metadata/precomputed/acs2014_1yr/census_table_metadata.csv' WITH csv ENCODING 'utf8' HEADER
             - \copy acs2014_1yr.census_column_metadata FROM '/home/ubuntu/census-table-metadata/precomputed/acs2014_1yr/census_column_metadata.csv' WITH csv ENCODING 'utf8' HEADER